Islam: God's Message of Guidance to Humanity

 The Relationship Between the Spiritual and Physical Aspects of Islamic Teachings

-All living creatures are composed of a body and self, which is also referred to as soul and spirit.
+All living creatures are composed of a body and self (nafs in Arabic), which is also referred to as soul.
 Non-living objects, like rocks, are composed of body only.
-Then, the self (soul) is the source and the essence of life in living creatures.
+Then, the self (or soul) is the source and the essence of life in living creatures.

-The body organs function only by commands from the soul.
+The body organs function only by commands from the self (soul).
 The moment the soul stops functioning, the body becomes lifeless.
 It dies.

 All body organs work in service of the brain, the core of the living organism.
 But the brain itself works in service of the mind, which is incubated in the brain cells.